Frequently Asked Questions

 - Can I change my semester of application?

-Yes.
-Your application semester can be deferred for up to three semesters.
+Yes, the Graduate School allows applicants to defer up to three semesters after the original semester.
+However, the ACPSY program only enrolls new students in a Fall semester.
+Deferrals will be made for the following Fall semester.
 You should email your deferral request, including the semester in which you would like to enroll, to the Office of Graduate Admissions.

 - Can international students be offered ACPSY admission?

 Yes.
 After an offer and acceptance of admission and verification by the Graduate School, you will be prompted to begin the student visa process.
 Your visa application must be approved by the Department of Homeland Security.
 The deadline for students who require a student visa is two months prior to the published application deadline.